gene-hightower/smtp-address-parser/README.md

 See <https://tools.ietf.org/html/rfc1035> section 2.3.4.
 Size limits:

-Domain names are limited to 255 octets, when encoded with a length byte before each label, and including the top-level zero length label.
-So, the effctive limit with interstitial dots is 253 octets.
+Domain names are limited to 255 octets.
+When encoded with a length byte before each label, and including the top-level zero length label, the effctive limit (with interstitial dots) is 253 octets.

 Labels within a domain name are limited to 63 octets.